-It is the responsibility of the provider's office to collect the basic office visit copayment at the time of members visit.
-If the copayment or deductible is not collected from members, providers offices will not be reimbursed by CHRISTUS Health Advantage for the payment amount.
+It is the responsibility of the provider's office to collect the basic office visit copayment at the time of the member's visit.
+If the copayment or deductible is not collected from a member, providers offices will not be reimbursed by CHRISTUS Health Advantage for the payment amount.